 KHSU-KansasCOM will ensure that each student participates in one or more clerkships in a health care setting where the student works with resident physicians currently enrolled in an accredited graduate medical education program.
-In addition, more than one of the OMS III clerkships must include an inpatient component, and at least one clerkship must be supervised by an osteopathic physician.
+In addition, more than one of the OMS III clerkships must include an inpatient component, and an osteopathic physician must supervise at least one clerkship.